Dinny Cahill: Inter-county

 Cahill as also gained a wealth of experience as an inter-county manager at senior level.

 In 2001 Cahill was appointed manager of the Antrim senior hurling team.

 Shortly after resigning from the Antrim position Cahill returned to management when he took charge of the Laois senior hurling team in November 2005.

 In November 2009 Cahill returned for a second tenure as manager of the Antrim senior hurling team.
 After a lacklustre National Hurling League campaign, which saw Antrim record only two victories in the group stages, Cahill's charges were drawn to play Offaly in the Leinster quarter-final.
 While many expected Antrim to be well beaten, Offaly were made to work for a win after extra-time.
 Cahill's side subsequently defeated Carlow and Dublin to qualify for the All-Ireland quarter-final for the first time in six years.
 Cork were the opponents and recorded a 1–25 to 0–19 victory in a game which lacked intensity.

 In 2011 Antrim once again played in the Leinster Senior Hurling Championship they played Laois in the Preliminary round and recorded a 1–21 to 3–12 win their first win since entering the Leinster Championship in 2009.
 They faced Wexford in the quarter-final but lost out on a score of 3–16 to 1–11.
 They entered the Qualifiers where they drew Westmeath in the Preliminary round and recorded a 2–25 to 1–19 win.
 In Phase 1 they faced another Leinster team in Carlow and picked up another win this time on a 0–23 to 1–12 scoreline.
 They then moved on to Phase 3 where they faced Limerick now ever their season came to an end after a 3–22 to 0–12 drubbing to the Munster side.
 Soon after the loss Cahill stepped down as manager.

 Not long after leaving the Antrim post Cahill joined up with the Armagh senior hurling team.
 He joined as part of manager Michael Johnston managerial backroom team.

+In 2026 he joined the backroom team of the Longford Senior Hurling team, managed by his son Diarmuid.